DeskShare homepage Deutsch Français Español Portuguese

 Subscribe to our DeskShare News.

 One common use for webcams is to see what's happening at your home, or your business, when you're away.
-WebCam Monitor makes it easy, streaming video from one or more cameras.
+WebCam Monitor makes it easy to broadcast video from one or more cameras.
 However, as network security becomes tighter, you may have to change your network settings to make the video visible from outside your own local network.

 A typical home or small office LAN has a router that connects to the Internet.
 Every other device on the network connects to Internet servers by going through the router.
 The router in these situations is often called a "firewall".

-In order to see a WebCam Monitor video stream from outside your network, you need to instruct the router to let certain requests into your network from the Internet.
+In order to see a WebCam Monitor video broadcast from outside your network, you need to instruct the router to let certain requests into your network from the Internet.

 For most routers, there are two ways to allow the video out of your network: put the computer in the DMZ and use Port Forwarding.